-Academy Leaves Door Open To Netflix, Others After Tussle Over Eligibility Rules
+Academy Leaves Door Open To Netflix After Tussle Over Oscars Eligibility Rules

 After weeks of hand-wringing, vote-wrangling and even some stern finger-wagging from the Department of Justice, the Academy of Motion Picture Arts and Sciences has declined to pursue a controversial proposal to change the Oscars' eligibility rules.